 The “Annual Yale Bouchet Conference on Diversity and Graduate Education” finds its origins in our treasured collaboration with Howard University.
 It has become a dynamic and increasingly recognized academic conference, drawing New Haven community residents, scholars, administrators, and graduate and undergraduate students from across the nation.

 Yale, the first institution in the country to award graduate degrees, is Dr. Edward A. Bouchet’s alma mater.
-Dr. Bouchet is the first self identified African American ever to receive the PhD in any discipline and the 6th person in the Western Hemisphere to be awarded the PhD in physics.
+Dr. Bouchet is the first self-identified Black American to earn a Ph.D. from an American university and the 6th person in the Western Hemisphere to be awarded the Ph.D. in physics.

 Save the date, register, and bring along a colleague!
 This distinguished event is sure to be engaging, enlightening, and empowering.